Animals in ancient Greece and Rome: Foreign birds

-Mammals
+Land mammals

 Varro spoke of three species of rabbits and hares.
 The Italian species, the white Gaulic species, and the Spanish species.
-In ancient Greece in Rome rabbits had a sexual connotation and were associated with Aphrodite or Venus.
-Likely due to their high rates of reproduction.
+In ancient Greece in Rome rabbits had a sexual connotation and were associated with Aphrodite or Venus, likely due to their high rates of reproduction.
 Women would sacrifice hares to the gods in the hopes of improving their fertility.
 This animal was important to the goddesses Diana and Lucina.
 Since meat was an expensive delicacy only available to the upper classes, animals such as rabbits were also only available as food to the wealthy.
 The Romans may have lumped rats and mice into the same species.
 They likely were a common occurrence in ancient Rome due to poor sanitation and difficulty eradicating rodents.
 Rats and mice likely arrived in Rome due to trade.
 They may have caused plague outbreaks in Rome and Greece.
+Bats were thought to have mythical properties.
+People would fasten bat heads to dovecotes to protect pigeons.
+Bat bodies could also serve as magic charms protecting sheepfolds and antidotes to snakebites.

 Dogs and cats

 Numerous animals were kept as pets in ancient Greece and Rome.
-Such as weasels, as they were seen as the ideal rodent killers, as well as dogs and cats.
+These animals included weasels, as they were seen as the ideal rodent killers, as well as dogs and cats.
 Aristotle believed that female cats are "naturally lecherous."
 The Greeks later syncretized the goddess Artemis with the Egyptian goddess Bastet, adopting Bastet's associations with cats and ascribing them to Artemis.
 Dogs were associated with Hecate and were sacred to Ares and Artemis.
 Cerberus, Argos, and Laelaps were dogs in Greek mythology.
 During the Battle of Marathon, one Athenian may have been accompanied by a dog.
 In the ancient world, dogs may have been used as guards and messengers for the military.
-They were seen as protectors and guardians of their owners and their property.
+They were seen as protectors and/or guardians of their owners and their property.